Borrowing Information

 Additional borrowing responsibilities are as follows:

-• Return items including recalled items by the correct due date/s.
-If items are overdue, you will be unable to borrow any further items and may be fined.
+• Return items including recalled items by the due date/s.
+If items are overdue, you'll be unable to borrow any further items and may be fined.

 • Pay any accrued fines and penalties.
-You will be blocked from borrowing once your Library fines reach $20.
-You will be blocked from enrolling or graduating once your Library fines reach $100.
+You'll be blocked from borrowing once your Library fines reach $20.
+You'll be blocked from enrolling or graduating once your Library fines reach $100.

-Note that myLibrary is the easiest way to check your borrowing information and communications from the Library.
+Log in to myLibrary to check your borrowing information and communications from the Library.

-The Academy Library sends notifications to borrowers via email.
-Notices about loans, recalls, requests and fines are sent to your official University staff or student email address.
-For non-UNSW clients notifications are sent to the email address provided when applying for a membership.
+• Notices from the Academy Library about loans, recalls, requests and fines are sent to your official UNSW staff or student email address.
+For non-UNSW clients, notifications are sent to the email address provided when applying for membership.

 These notifications* include information about: